gradle/gradle/design-docs/jdk9-support.md

 - Use Java 9 `-release` flag for compiling against older versions.
 - Use bootstrap classpath for cross compilation against older versions.
 - Add a toolchain resolve that reuses JVM discovery code from test fixtures to locate installed JVMs.

-# Feature: Java library is compiled against the API of Java libraries in binary repository

-Add support for external dependencies.

-- Extend the dependency DSL to reference external libraries.
-- Reuse legacy repositories DSL for this feature, or perhaps bridge into model land.
-- Resolve external libraries from repository and include in compile time dependency graph.
-- Use jar + compile scope dependencies for a Maven module.
-- Use artifacts and dependencies from some conventional configuration (eg `compile`, or `default` if not present) an for Ivy module.
-- Generate API stub for external Jar and use this for compilation.
-Cache the generated API jar.
-- Verify library is not recompiled when API of external library has not changed (eg method body change, add private element).
-- Dependencies report shows external libraries in compile time dependency graph.

 # Milestone 2: Gradle is self hosted on Java 9